Skip to content

 png

-We can see a clear difference between the two distributions.
-The classical distribution is symmetric around the zero position, whereas the quantum example is asymmetric with a peak far from 0.
+There is a clear difference between the two distributions: the classical distribution is symmetric around the zero position, whereas the quantum example is asymmetric with a peak far from 0.
 This is a small example of the different behaviors of classical random walks and quantum walks.
-More details and examples can be found in Ref.
+More details and examples are in Ref.
 [1].

 from classiq.qmod.symbolic import pi